NEWS & EVENTS

 A word or two about the Leith Theatre Trust

 They really do a magnificent job of keeping this old art deco building alive and are open for all types of Events from stage shows to book launches to a wedding venue with a difference, so if you are looking for a great venue to hold an event then look no further as all profits go back into the upkeep and running costs of this magnificent building from a by-gone are.

-Very pleased to be able to announce that the second volume in the Leith-Built Ships series is to be published this year by Whittle Publishing-look out for the launch date.
+Very pleased to be able to announce that the second volume in the Leith-Built Ships series is to be published early in 2021 by Whittle Publishing-look out for the launch date.
 Read more here.